luisarizmendi/webstream-browser/README.md

 In some cases web meeting tools (such as in Google Meet) allow you to share "high quality" content if you share a "browser tab" instead "sharing your desktop".

-In order to take advantage of that you can get the OBS virtual camera output in a web tab but just downloading this HTLM locally and open it... that's it.
+In order to take advantage of that you can get the OBS virtual camera output in a web tab but just downloading this HTLM locally and open it... that's it (remember to allow the tab to use your camara).

 Enjoy your fancy webinars!